oracle-quickstart/oci-mlflow/README.md

 commands will detect it and remind you to do so if necessary.
 ```

-Once terraform is initialized, just run the following commands to preview and create the resouces:
+Once terraform is initialized, just run the following commands to preview and create the resources:

 ```bash
 $ terraform plan